 PLAN A: All students who pursue the MS degree (Plan A) are expected to earn 30 hours of credit of which at least 18 should be formal coursework acceptable for graduate credit.
 The balance of credit hours required for the degree is earned through the MS reading and/or research credits.
 Satisfactory completion of the Master’s thesis is also required for the degree independent of satisfactory completion of the research courses.

 PLAN B: All students who pursue the MS degree without thesis (Plan B) must earn a minimum of 32 credit hours of coursework acceptable for graduate credit.
 At least 18 of these credits should be taken from courses within the department.
 Overall, no more than 6 credits towards the degree may be earned by research and/or reading courses.
 The additional courses in the Plan B program are intended to compensate for the elimination of the thesis as a degree requirement.
-Plan B students are required to pass a comprehensive written exam towards the end of their program.
+Plan B students are required to pass a 30 minute oral exit exam.